-1) I exercise oversight of management's processes through receiving reports as the Chair of the Governance Committee and discussions with key officers.
-I am aware of the following arrangements:

-undertaking an assessment of the risk that the financial statements may be materially misstated due to fraud or error;
+- 1) I exercise oversight of management's processes through receiving reports as the Chair of the Governance Committee and discussions with key officers.
+I am aware of the following arrangements: - undertaking an assessment of the risk that the financial statements may be materially misstated due to fraud or error;

 This responsibility is exercised through the effective functioning of the Governance Committee, the constitution and operation of which follows CIPFA guidelines.

-The Director of Finance at Sunderland City Council is the designated Finance Officer in accordance with Section 151 of the Local Government Act 1972.
-She attends all meetings of the Governance Committee to discuss and review findings of Internal and External Audit reviews and the level of adequacy of management's response.
+The Interim Director of Corporate Services at Sunderland City Council is the designated Finance Officer in accordance with Section 151 of the Local Government Act 1972 and Section 73 of the Local Government Act 1985.
+The Section 151 Officer attends all meetings of the Governance Committee to discuss and review findings of Internal and External Audit reviews and the level of adequacy of management's response.
 The Governance Committee also consider the Annual Governance Statement and the actions taken and proposed in relation to improving governance and internal controls.

 The Committee reviews the Internal Audit Strategy and Annual Internal Audit Plan and is able to comment on areas proposed for review.
 The Authority's Corporate Risks are regularly reported and reviewed by the committee and the Authority's Anti Fraud and Corruption Policy ensures that fraud risk or related concerns are escalated through to the appropriate level, or to this committee, if appropriate.
-Ad-hoc meetings between the Chair and the Section 151 Officer also take place where necessary.
+Ad-hoc meetings between the Chair and the Finance Officer also take place where necessary.
 Roles and responsibilities of members and officers are clearly set out in Codes of Conduct, the Scheme of Delegation, the Anti Fraud and Corruption Policy, and in the Risk Management Strategy and Policy Statement.
 These also describe the relevant registers, declarations and escalation processes to be complied with.

-The Governance Committee declares that it has no knowledge of any actual, suspected or alleged fraud that could affect the Authority in relation to the 2014/2015 financial statements.
+The Governance Committee declares that it has no knowledge of any actual, suspected or alleged fraud that could affect the Authority in relation to the 2015/2016 financial statements.